Wooloowin suburb profile

 Wooloowin rental market trends

-The rental market in Wooloowin has remained relatively stable, with house rents holding steady at $650 per week over the past year, while unit rents have seen a modest increase of 3.7% to $490 per week.
-This stability, combined with the suburb's convenient location and amenities, makes Wooloowin an attractive option for renters seeking affordability and accessibility in the Brisbane area.
+The rental market in Wooloowin has remained stable, with house rents holding steady at $650 per week over the past year, while unit rents have seen a modest increase of 3.7% to $490 per week.
+This stability, combined with the suburb's convenient location and community amenities, makes Wooloowin an attractive option for renters seeking a balanced lifestyle.

 Suburbs near Wooloowin